Shad-Alam/Sudoku-Life/README.md

 :writing_hand: **Description:** <br/>

 - Sudoku is very popular game.
-I was trying to generate sudoku puzzle as hard as possible.
-There are are 5 different level(Easy, Medium, Hard, Expert and Evil).
-Level wise it looks much much harder. <br/>
+In this project, I was trying to generate sudoku puzzle with five different levels. <br/>

 ## Project presentation: https://youtu.be/SUhO2Exu4DU